 Pro and anti-Mursi protesters clash near Cairo's Tahrir square

-CAIRO (Reuters) - Supporters and opponents of ousted Egyptian President Mohamed Mursi clashed in central Cairo on Monday, hurling stones at each other as security forces fired tear gas to try to disperse them, witnesses said.
+CAIRO (Reuters) - Supporters and opponents of ousted Egyptian President Mohamed Mursi clashed in central Cairo on Monday, hurling stones and firing birdshot and fireworks at each other, witnesses said.

-A few hundred protesters backing Mursi's Muslim Brotherhood movement appeared to be trying to march on Tahrir Square, the epicenter of mass demonstrations which led Egypt's army to oust the elected Islamist leader on July 3.
+Witnesses said hundreds of young men clashed as backers of Mursi's Muslim Brotherhood movement appeared to try to march on Tahrir Square, epicenter of mass demonstrations which led Egypt's army to oust the elected Islamist leader on July 3.

 "They fired on us with birdshot and pistols.
 They tried to overrun the square." said Tarik Sabir, 41, an employee in a petrol company, who was wounded in the thigh by birdshot.

-Around 100 people have been killed in violence since the downfall of Mursi earlier this month -- most of them Muslim Brotherhood supporters.
+Around 100 people have died in violence since the downfall of Mursi earlier this month - most of them Muslim Brotherhood supporters.

-(Reporting By Tom Finn and Ali Abdelaty; Writing by Noah Browning; editing by Crispian Balmer)
+(Reporting By Tom Finn and Ali Abdelaty; Writing by Noah Browning; editing by Crispian Balmer and Michael Roddy)